Car Won’t Start After Replacing Fuel Injectors

 2. Fuel Injector Is Not Properly Installed

-Another reason the car won’t start after replacing the fuel injector is that the fuel injector is not properly installed.
+Another reason the car is having starting issues post fuel injector replacement is that the fuel injector is not properly installed.
 While installing, the O-rings of the fuel injectors can get pinched if you do not properly lubricate the O-rings with clean motor oil.

 If the O-rings of the fuel injector were not lubricated before putting on the fuel injector, they would get pinched and the seal would break, resulting in flooding the engine compartment with fuel.
 If the fuel injectors come with the O-rings on, lubricate the O-rings with motor oil while the O-ring is in place.